galaxyproject/gxadmin/docs/README.meta.md

 **NAME**

-meta influx-query -  Query an influx DB
+meta influx-query -  (NEW) Query an influx DB

 **SYNOPSIS**